SingleStore Helios Sizing Guidelines

 The “core queries” of an application are required to calculate the appropriate cluster size.
 Some core queries are run many times, possibly with different parameters (literals) but otherwise the same structure.
 It is important to understand the shapes of the core queries that are running as they can impact the performance of the database differently.
 A query shape (type) is the form of the query plan that determines how much work a query needs to do.

-It's also important to identify queries that can run on one partition vs. For example: Filtering on Graphical profile plans as well as JSON profile plans will reveal the indexes being used.
-Consider The following in the JSON profile means it is touching all shards and scanning:
+It is also important to identify queries that can run on one partition vs. For example: Filtering on Graphical profile plans as well as JSON profile plans will reveal the indexes being used.
+Consider The following in the JSON profile means it is touching all shards and scanning: For profile Questions

 |